tmalbrecht/cisco-cat9-lcm/README.md

 $ python main.py
 ```

+If you have not filled in any credentials for switch login inside the .env file it will prompt you for the credentials.
+For password getpass() is used to keep it hidden.

 Check your email.
 The generated xlsx file will also be stored in the /reports/ directory inside the code directory.
 Check logs if there are any issues.